leosalass-zz/base_laravel_passport_users_api/README.md

 - crear Permisos
 - eliminar permisos

 ## Roles
-mediante la cración de roles, se definen permisos especificos para un tipo de usuario.
+Through the creation of roles, specific permissions are defined for a type of user.

-### opciones disponibles
+### Available options
-- crear roles
+- create roles
-- listar roles
+- list roles
-- actualizar roles
+- update roles
-- eliminar roles
+- eliminate roles
-- asignar y eliminar permisos en un rol
+- assign and delete permissions in a role

-## Usuarios
+## Users
-todos las cuentas de acceso a la aplicacion.
+all access accounts to the application.

-### opciones disponibles:
+### Available options:
-- crear usuarios
+- create users
-- listar usuarios
+- list users
-- actualizar usuarios
+- update users
-- eliminar usuarios
+- remove users
-- listar roles de un usuario
+- list roles of a user
-- asignar roles de un usuario específico.
+- assign roles of a specific user.
-- retirar roles de un usuario específico.
+- Remove roles from a specific user.
-- listar permisos de un usuario
+- list permissions of a user
-- retirar permisos de un usuario específico.
+- Remove permissions from a specific user.
-- asignar permisos de un usuario específico.
+- assign permissions of a specific user.

 ## Seeders
-la aplicacion ya viene parametrizada con los datos minimos requeridos, revisar los seeders para mayor información.
+the application is already parameterized with the minimum data required, check the seeders for more information.

-## Instrucciones
+## Instructions
-a continuación se describen las intrucciones básicas para poner en marcha el proyecto y conectarse desde postman.
+Below are the basic instructions to start the project and connect from postman.

 ### env file
-renombrar el archivo .env.example a .env
+rename the .env.example file to .env

-### consola / terminal
+### console / terminal
-en la consola ir a root del proyecto y ejecutar los siguientes comandos (si usa vagrant para los comandos que interactuen con la dase de datos, debe ingresar a la maquina por ssh, https://confluence.jetbrains.com/display/PhpStorm/Working+with+Advanced+Vagrant+features+in+PhpStorm):
+in the console go to the root of the project and execute the following commands (if you use vagrant for the commands that interact with the data dase, you must enter the machine by ssh, https://confluence.jetbrains.com/display/PhpStorm/Working+with+Advanced+Vagrant+features+in+PhpStorm):
 - composer update
 - php artisan key:generate
 - opcional: vendor\bin\homestead make